 It’s only when you step inside that you can appreciate the true scale and beauty of the building.
 The rotunda’s diameter (43.3 meters) is exactly equal to its height.
 The only light streams through the hole at the top of the dome, the oculus.

 A number of opulent shrines line the walls.
 These include the tomb of the Rennaissance artist and architect Raphael and a number of the kings of modern Italy.
-The marble floor was restored in 1873 and preserves the original Roman design consisting of a series of geometric patterns.
+The marble floor was restored in 1873.
+This preserves the original Roman design which consisted of a series of geometric patterns.

 Dome and Oculus